st3b1t/bip39-hex-dice/README.md

 python3 compile.py
 ```

-This command creates the optimized version in `dist/`.
+This command creates and replace the compiled version in `/index.html`.
-Make sure you have Python installed and `compile.py` available in your PATH.
+Make sure you have Python2/3 installed and `compile.py` available in your PATH.